-library.names character, default: bamVarName(df).
-Names to load libraries as to environment use_simplified_reads logical, default TRUE.
+logical, default TRUE.
 For count tables and coverage plots a speed up for GAlignments is to use 5' ends only.
 This will lose some detail for splice sites, but is usually irrelevant.
 Note: If reads are precollapsed GRanges, set to FALSE to avoid recollapsing.

-BPPARAM how many cores/threads to use? default: bpparam().
+how many cores/threads to use? default: bpparam().
 To see number of threads used, do bpparam()\$workers.
-You can also add a time remaining bar, for a invisible(NULL) (objects are stored to disc)
+You can also add a time remaining bar, for a more detailed pipeline.

+'''

+invisible(NULL) (objects are stored to disc)

+'''